2013 Rugby League World Cup: Teams

 The competition featured fourteen teams, compared to ten in 2008.
 Originally around twenty teams were to be involved in qualification, but subsequently the total number of teams involved in the tournament was fixed at nineteen.
 Twelve nations automatically qualified; the ten nations that contested the previous World Cup, Wales as winners of the 2009 European Nations Cup and the Cook Islands as runners up in the 2009 Pacific Cup.
+Italy and the United States made their debuts for the first time.